 “Vy’keens don’t rescue, they’re raiders,” Aria said.

 “Whooping leaky freighter, jump now!
-Jump!” ordered the chief.
+Jump!” the chief ordered.
 “Before Vy’keen bad scent arrive,” he murmured to himself.

 Aria ejected a beacon with encrypted coordinates of the star system we were jumping to.
 Hopefully, Kailo would be around to receive them.

 There was no more time.
 I turned to take one final look in the direction Kailo’s Fighter No. 7 had taken to intercept the pirate horde.
 Now just empty space.
 Wondering at the sacrifice he was making for us, for Aria.
 Aria came and stood beside me and looked in the same direction, both our thoughts were with Kailo.

 She turned to me and took my hand.
 “I have to go.
 I won’t be able to face the Vy’keen.
 They’re warriors, and these warriors have been looking for me for some time.
 You’re all in danger, as long as I stay here.”